-As a growing number of the workforce is being affected by the COVID-19 virus, employers are being asked to respond to benefit-related questions from employees.
+As a growing percentage of the workforce is affected by the COVID-19 virus, employers are being asked to respond to benefit-related questions from employees.
 In the coming days, the Employee Benefits Group at Hanson Bridgett will be providing updated information on possible issues arising in the benefits area through Benefits Alerts and postings on Hanson Bridgett's Online COVID-19 Resource Center.
 Regulatory and legislative changes are occurring rapidly, and we will make every effort to keep our clients informed of new developments occurring in this area as they occur.
-Below are some of the most frequent questions (and answers) received thus far.
+Below are some of the most frequently questions (and answers) received thus far.
 We have included questions applicable to all employers, as well as some questions only affecting governmental employers.
 Of course, your particular benefit plan provisions may impact the answer to some of these questions.
 Please feel free to reach out to your contact in the Employee Benefits Group with more specific questions about your benefits issues.

 Questions Applicable to All Employers